What Does it Mean to Study Engineering Management?

 Graduate Degrees in Engineering Management

-The higher-level coursework of a graduate engineering management program emphasizes project work and intensive research.
+The higher-level coursework of a graduate engineering management program emphasizes project work and intensive research, building on the knowledge gained in undergraduate education.
 Students collaborate in groups and study their own personal dynamics and management styles.
-Engineering management graduate students enjoy more direct access to faculty than they had as undergraduates.
-They often work closely with professors on groundbreaking research projects.
+They may also work closely with professors on research projects.

 Professionals who want to segue from positions in the business world to careers in academia can enroll in PhD programs in engineering management.
-Unlike some disciplines, where tenure-track faculty members spend all their time on campus, many engineering management faculty continue their involvement with the private sector.
-In fact, many esteemed engineering management professors serve as board members and advisors to Fortune 500 companies.
+Unlike some disciplines, where tenure-track faculty members spend all their time on campus, many engineering management faculty continue their involvement with the private sector, serving as board members and advisors.

 Engineering Management Concentrations

-Depending on her educational background and prior work experience, an engineering management major can usually customize her professional development by selecting specific courses that complement her career.
-Engineering management students can increase their earning potential significantly by focusing on some of these hot specialties:
+Depending on her educational background and prior work experience, an engineering management major may be able to customize her professional development by selecting specific courses that complement her career.
+Possible specialties to pursue include:

 - Crisis, Emergency, and Risk Management.
 When engineering management professionals in this sector do their jobs well, citizens hardly notice.
 That's because the very best crisis and risk managers use sophisticated computer models and training scenarios to prevent catastrophes.
 Government agencies and insurance companies employ skilled engineering managers to lead teams of researchers to fully understand weaknesses in construction, civil, and military programs.